 You go to work and give it your all every single day, and still have a second “all” to give to me and the kids at home, and a third “all” for serving at church and in the community.
 You come home from a long day and are excited to see us, the ones you’ve been working for, because you know how we benefit from your efforts.

-In fact, as I write this letter, the kids and I are in another state for an entire month, enjoying the first parts of summer with friends and family while you are at home, 841 miles away, sticking to the daily grind.
+In fact, as I write this letter to my husband on our anniversary, the kids and I are in another state for an entire month, enjoying the first parts of summer with friends and family while you, dear husband, are at home, 841 miles away, sticking to the daily grind.

 Because of your sacrifice, I get to be silk.